 TAUCK RIVER CRUISES

 NOTE: Itinerary is subject to change without notice.
-For the most up-to-date information, please refer to the itinerary schedule you receive with your final documents.
-Note: For activities marked with an asterisk (*) in day-by-day descriptions, participation is at your own risk; a signed liability waiver will be required.
+For the most up-to-date information, please refer to the itinerary schedule you receive with your final documents.)

 to find your preferred sailing dates.